 Scholarly Commons Citation

 Barnett, Randy E., "The Ninth Amendment: It Means What It Says" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 842.
+842.